hirakendu/chromium_el_builder/readme.txt

-This project provides shell scripts for building RPM package for Chromium web-browser on Enterprise Linux distributions like CentOS.
+This project provides shell scripts for building an RPM package of Chromium web-browser on Enterprise Linux distributions like CentOS.
 Currently, it can be used for building Chromium 26 or 27 on CentOS 6.4 and the resulting RPM should be installed on any EL 6.

 Please read the details section before using the build script to learn about the heavy system requirements and to customize the version, features and keys.
-To create an RPM package of Chromium, simply run the build script.
+To create an RPM package of Chromium, simply run the build script,
   $ bash chromium_builder.sh
+.

-Install the generated RPM using rpm or yum.
+Install the generated RPM using rpm or yum,
   $ sudo yum install chromium-26.0.1410.63-192696.el6.x86_64.rpm
-The application is installed to /opt/chromium/ and the desktop file is at /usr/share/applications/chromium.desktop.
+.
+The application is installed to /opt/chromium/ and the desktop file is at /usr/share/applications/chromium-devel.desktop.
 An application menu entry for Chromium browser should be generated in the Internet category.

-The package installs the Chromium open source web browser and doesn't include the addtional proprietary parts of Google Chrome.
+The package installs the Chromium open source web browser and does not include the addtional proprietary parts of Google Chrome.
 It can use the system plugins for Flash and Java.
-To install the PDF plugin of Google Chrome, the libpdf.so file can be copied from an existing Chrome installation or by using the included helper script that downloads an RPM of Google Chrome, and extracts and copies the libpdf.so.
+To install the PDF plugin of Google Chrome, the libpdf.so file can be copied from an existing Chrome installation or by using the included helper script that downloads an RPM of Google Chrome, and extracts and copies the libpdf.so,
   $ bash chrome_libpdf_copy.sh
-Another helper script is provided to install PepperFlash.
+.
+Another helper script is provided to install PepperFlash,
   $ bash chrome_pepperflash_copy.sh
+.

 Details:
 ========

-The script chromium_builder.sh is mostly self-explanatory, additional details are provided here for completeness.
+The script chromium_builder.sh is mostly self-explanatory with inline comments, additional details are provided here for completeness.
 It installs pre-requisite packages, downloads chromium source code and builds it according to instructions in https://code.google.com/p/chromium/wiki/LinuxBuildInstructions .
 It also creates an installable RPM package after the build.

 If no version information is provided, the internally hard-coded default version (currently 26.0.1410.63) is used.
-To build a specific version, use for e.g.,
+To build a specific version, use e.g.,
   $ CHROMIUM_VERSION=27.0.1453.15 bash chromium_builder.sh
 .
 The various current versions can be found at http://omahaproxy.appspot.com/